-The doctor is required to pass a practical skills test (included in the internship programme), i.e. a pass mark for medical procedures and treatments performed by the doctor alone with assistance or under the supervision of the head of specialisation or a specialist designated by him/her (code A) or for medical procedures and treatments in which the doctor participates as first assistant (code B).
+The doctor is obliged to pass a test of practical skills (included in the training programme), i.e. the passing by the doctor of medical procedures and procedures performed independently with assistance or under the supervision of the head of specialisation or a specialist appointed by him/her (code A)

+or medical treatments and procedures in which the doctor participates as first assistant (code B).
 The credit is recorded in the Electronic Specialty Card.